-Medical treatment of adolescent gynaecomastia is currently under investigation.
-As of 2015, there are no drugs approved by the Food and Drug Administration (FDA) for the treatment of gynecomastia.
+The medical treatment of adolescent gynecomastia is currently under investigation.
+As of 2020, the Food and Drug Administration (FDA) has not approved any drugs for gynecomastia.
 Drugs under investigation include:

-- Danazol, a synthetic form of testosterone that blocks lowered estrogen production and increases androgen (male sex hormone) levels
+- Danazol, a synthetic form of testosterone that prevents lowered estrogen production and increases androgen (male sex hormone) levels.

-Herbal or natural treatments, exercises, and off-label drugs are easily available on the internet.
+Herbal or natural treatments, exercises, and off-label drugs are readily available on the internet.
 However, these approaches fail to produce the desired results.
-To see what surgeons and patients are saying about these “cures,” visit the Gynecomasia Forum.
+To see what surgeons and patients are saying about these “cures,” visit the Gynecomastia Forum.

 ©Copyright 2020 Gynecomastia.org.
 All rights reserved.
 Use and access to this site are subject to the terms and conditions as set out in our Legal Statement and Privacy Statement.